PHOENIXCONTACT/MORYX-Framework/docs/articles/Core/DataModel/UnitOfWorkPattern.md

     // Create an entity for the existing business object var personEntity = UnitOfWorkFactory.CreateEntity<PersonEntity>(person)

+    // Make sure ID updates for the entity are reflected in the business object.
+    // Usually this is only needed for new business objects var personEntity = UnitOfWorkFactory.GetEntity<PersonEntity>(person)

     // Find the existing entity that belongs to the business object var personEntity = UnitOfWorkFactory.FindEntity<PersonEntity>(person)